Graduate Courses in Psychology

 3 or 4 Year Postgraduate Research degree.

-DPhil (PhD) in Experimental Psychology (1+3 Year ESRC Funded).
+- DPhil (PhD) in Experimental Psychology - part-time

 This degree trains clinical psychologists in a broad range of research, clinical and professional skills.
 The Oxford Doctoral in Clinical Psychology Course is validated by the University of Oxford and all trainees are members of Harris Manchester College.

-This is a one year taught masters degree in Neuroscience which provides inter-disciplinary training spanning from molecular biology through to systems cognitive neuroscience and is supported by the Wellcome Trust.
+This is a one year taught masters degree in Neuroscience which provides inter-disciplinary training spanning from molecular biology through to systems cognitive neuroscience.

 This direct-entry, 3-year Fellowship programme is tailored specifically to the needs of talented clinicians who aspire to a career in academic medicine or clinical psychology.
 Successful applicants will work towards a DPhil on one of the two streams within the programme: Basic Sciences or Mental and Cognitive Health.